snuzy/make/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.9.20 =
+* Wrap block editor's related logic in admin context to prevent issue with third party plugins.

 = 1.9.19 =
 * Improvement: It's now possible to switch between Make and the block editor on a per post/page basis.